These easy-to-make, healthy kale chips are a family fave over here.

 Wash and dry the kale (drying is key).
 Dab, dab, dab with paper towel.

-Slice or rip up the kale, making sure to remove the woody stems.
+Slice up the kale, making sure to remove the woody stems.

 Spread the kale out in an even layer on a baking sheet, (you may need 2 sheets if you have lots of kale), and drizzle with olive oil.
 How much?
 I never measure, but enough to coat each piece of kale.
 How will you know if each piece of kale is coated?
 You will know because you are massaging the oil into the kale.
 Yep, your hands will get greasy, but the massage is integral to the success of this recipe.
 Don’t wimp out.